leesouthwart/riddle-me-this/README.md

 * Username Input - Allows the user to pick the name they will use throughout the game.
 This name is also what will be stored alongside the users score on the highscores table.
 * Riddle Display - The maingame.html pulls the riddle from riddles.json and displays it using flask templating for the user to read.
 * User guess box - Text box for users to input their guesses.
 When submitted, whatever text is in the textbox will be saved to a variable "user_guess" and checked against the answer that is saved in the riddles.json file.
 * Incorrect Answers - If the user_guess variable doesnt match one of the answers to the riddle, it is saved in a text file "guesses.txt" and displayed on the page using flask templating by running a for loop over all lines in the file.
+It is also flashed under the submit box.
 * Highscores - After a user has answered all 10 riddles their score is saved and displayed on the top 10 highscores